 Each PNC reports its respective topology to the MDSC with different abstraction method, as described in section 6.2 of [TNBI-UseCases].

-The physical topology of domain 1 and the topology abstraction (i.e., white topology abstraction) provided by PNC1 are the same as those described in section 3.1.1 of [T-NBI UseCases1] for the single domain topology abstraction use case.
+The physical topology of domain 1 and the topology abstraction (i.e., white topology abstraction) provided by PNC1 are the same as those described in section 3.1.1 of [TNBI-UseCase-1] for the single domain topology abstraction use case.

 PNC2 provides a "type A grey topology abstraction": only one abstract node (i.e., AN2), with only inter-domain and access links, is reported at the MPI2.